mikeball/pure/README.md

 ###Messages:

 	{:string/required ":name is required"
-     :string/length-short ":name must be at least :min characters long" :string/length-long ":name must be less than :max characters long"
+     :string/length-short ":min or more characters long"
+     :string/length-long ":max or less characters long"

-     :int/required "please enter a valid number"
+     :int/required ":name is required"
+     :int/range-under ":min or more"
+     :int/range-over ":max or less"
-     :int/range ":name must be a number between :min and :max" }
+     :int/range "between :min :max"
+     }